danielvartan/logolink/README.md

 ## Overview

+> **Note**: The CRAN release of `logolink` breaks with the recent NetLogo patch updates because the BehaviorSpace XML format changed.
+The details are in this [GitHub issue](https://github.com/NetLogo/NetLogo/issues/2560).
+If your experiments fail to run, install the development version of `logolink` from GitHub as shown in the Installation section below.
+An updated CRAN release will be submitted soon.

 `logolink` is an [R](https://www.r-project.org/) package that simplifies setting up and running [NetLogo](https://www.netlogo.org/) simulations directly from R. It offers a modern, streamlined interface for running